biocore/songbird/README.md

 **Q.** What's up with the `--training-column` argument?

 **A.** That is used for cross-validation if you have a specific reproducibility question that you are interested in answering.
 If this is specified, only samples labeled "Train" under this column will be used for building the model and samples labeled "Test" will be used for cross validation.
-In other words the model will attempt to predict the microbe abundances for the "Test" samples.
+In other words the model will attempt to predict the feature abundances for the "Test" samples.
 The resulting prediction accuracy is used to evaluate the generalizability of the model in order to determine if the model is overfitting or not.
 If this argument is not specified, then 5 random samples will be chosen for the test dataset.
 If you want to specify more random samples to allocate for cross-validation, the `--num-random-test-examples` argument can be specified.

 **Q.** How long should I expect this program to run?